 Specific examinations include:

 - McMurray test – patient supine, hip and knee flexed at 90 degrees.
 Non-dominant hand placed over joint line.
-Dominant hand grasps patient’s heel and internally and externally rotates tibia exerting valgus and varus forces while extending the leg.
+The dominant hand grasps the patient’s heel and internally and externally rotates the tibia, exerting valgus and varus forces while extending the leg.
 This helps to grind on either the medial or lateral menisci.
 Pain, popping or clicking is a positive test.

-- Appley compression test – the patient lies prone with the knee bent at 90 degrees.
-The examiner rotates the leg externally and internally several times under simultaneous vertical pressure.
+- Appley compression test – the patient lies prone with the knee bent 90 degrees.
+The examiner rotates the leg externally and internally under simultaneous vertical pressure.
 A painful pop can point to a meniscal injury.

 Patrick’s sister was also brought for review.
-She is 15 years old and has been having intermittent knee pain for the last few months but it gets much worse after she plays sports.
-She also says it really hurt her after the cinema yesterday.
+She is 15 years old and has had intermittent knee pain for the last few months, but it gets much worse after she plays sports.
+She also says it hurt her after the cinema yesterday.
 You suspect patellofemoral pain syndrome.

 Patellofemoral pain syndrome (PFPS)

 The pain is frequently described as anterior but is often poorly localised.
 It may feel like it’s “under” or “around” the patella.
 Pain is classically exacerbated by prolonged periods of sitting, use of stairs and squatting (theatre sign).
 Pain may be present for several weeks, exacerbated by activity and relieved after periods of rest.
 Often there is a deterioration in sports performance or inability to participate prompts patients to seek medical review.

 Clinical examination should look for gait abnormalities, increased lumbar lordosis, and any asymmetry in the hips or lower extremity.
 It is not uncommon to have reduced flexibility in the hamstrings or quadriceps.